Causal Inference with the Napkin Graph: Details and extensions of the TMLE procedures

 \subsection{Validity of loss function and submodel combinations}

 We establish the validity of the loss function and submodel combinations used for targeting the estimates of $\mu$ and $\pi$ with continuous $Z$ outlined in Section~\ref{subsec:tmle} and detailed in Algorithm~\ref{appalg:contiZ}.
-The proof for settings with discrete $Z$ follows an analogous argument and is therefore omitted; see the corresponding TMLE procedure in Section~\ref{subsec:tmle} and Algorithm~\ref{appalg:disZ}.
+The proof for settings with discrete $Z$ follows an analogous argument.

 \underline{Loss function and submodel combination for targeting estimate of $\mu$}